CodeChron/fullstack-js-with-meteor-react-docs/add_note_details_route.md

 - Try inserting a note id into your url, eg. ``` http://localhost:3000/notes/NdNvRmEj2Rus3Nt3o ```
 -  You can get this from the Mongo console.

+If everything is hooked up properly you should see just a default app header with no content.